Top 5 Things to Promote Your Career as a Woman

 Just like prince charming doesn’t usually show up on a white horse in front of your house, the perfect job doesn’t fall from the sky.
 You need to take action.
 So stop feeling sorry for yourself and get going!

 Talking about what you do well might be difficult for you.
-We, women, tend to find it challenging to openly say: I’m really good at that.
-We feel like we’re bragging and we don’t want to sound conceited.
+We, women, tend to find it challenging to say: I’m good at that openly.
+We feel like we’re bragging, and we don’t want to sound conceited.

 But first of all, you have to recognize your achievements.
-I see this happening over and over again with my clients: they have achieved amazing things in their careers but they just can’t see them.
+I repeatedly see this with my clients: they have achieved amazing things in their careers, but they can’t see them.

-One of my clients had been awarded scholarships and participation in several highly prestigious university projects thanks to her outstanding grades.
-And she mentioned none of her achievements in the resume or cover letter because she didn’t feel like they were so special.
+Thanks to her outstanding grades, one of my clients was awarded scholarships and participated in several highly prestigious university projects.
+And she mentioned none of her achievements in the resume or cover letter because she didn’t feel like they were special.

-So start looking out for these things that you don’t really consider an achievement and talk about them to other people.
+So start looking out for these things you don’t consider an achievement and talk about them to other people.
 Maybe not to your boss right away, but someone else.
-You’ll see on their reaction if they are impressed, if they consider it an achievement.
+You’ll see on their reaction if they are impressed if they consider it an achievement.
 If they do, it probably is one.

-This is not bragging, it’s taking credit for your work.
-And you better do that immediately, otherwise, someone else might try to take credit for your work.
+This is not bragging, and it’s taking credit for your work.
+And you better do that immediately.
+Otherwise, someone else might try to take credit for your work.
 Even if you can set it right afterward, it’s a lot of unnecessary trouble to put yourself through.

 Also, bosses like good news.
-So even if it is a small milestone of a bigger project, let them know that you achieved this milestone.
-Not only will take note of the fact that you achieved this milestone, but it will also put their minds at ease that you’re making good progress.
+So even if it is a small milestone of a more significant project, let them know that you achieved this milestone.
+Not only will you take note of the fact that you reached this milestone, but it will also put their minds at ease that you’re making good progress.

 The last word on this: bear in mind how fast-paced the world is today.
 Your bosses will probably not remember your achievements for a long time.
-It’s usually not bad intention if they can’t remember them on top of their heads.
+It’s usually not a lousy intention if they can’t remember them on top of their heads.

 It’s just that so much is happening every day that they hardly remember what was going on last week, let alone half a year ago.
 So when you have your annual performance review, make sure to remind your bosses about your achievements, at least the big ones.

 We all know this colleague who is constantly talking in meetings, asking questions and sharing opinions.
 Embarrassing, huh?
-Well, I thought so for a long time until I realized that the people who behaved like that were the ones getting the cool projects and the promotions.
-Any why?
+Well, I thought so for a long time until I realized that the people who behaved like that were getting fantastic projects and promotions.
+And why?
 Because they were constantly marketing themselves.

 Unfortunately, the business world is not all about performance and results.
 It’s also majorly about how you present yourself and your results.
-You might achieve perfect results but if no one knows that you exist or that you achieved it, it’s not going to help you get a promotion.
+You might achieve perfect results, but if no one knows that you exist or that you earned it, it’s not going to help you get a promotion.
 You need to be seen.
-Important projects or promotions are not given to nobodies.
-They are given to people who are trusted by the management.
+Important projects or advertisements are not given to nobodies.
+They are provided to people who are trusted by the management.

-That doesn’t mean that you need to constantly talk about your performance and how great you are.
+That doesn’t mean that you need to talk about your performance constantly and how great you are.
 Just be visible.
 Actively participate in meetings, ask questions, share your point of view, show interest and contribute.
-Seek exposure in wider project meetings, especially if there are members of the higher management participating.
+Seek exposure in broader project meetings, especially if there are members of the higher management participating.
 You need to be seen.

 Not every manager will go through this and fight your case.
-They might not want to disagree with their boss and instead take the easy route and go with the candidate the boss favors.
+They might not want to disagree with their boss and instead take the easy route and go with the boss’s candidate.
 So make sure you get exposure to the right people.

-If you want a promotion or simply to change into a different role on the same level, you need to let your manager know.
-I have hardly ever had a female employee who told me straight forward what they wanted.
-I’ve had many male employees though who told me exactly what they thought their next move should be.
+If you want a promotion or simply change into a different role on the same level, you need to let your manager know.
+I have hardly ever had a female employee who told me straightforward what they wanted.
+However, I’ve had many male employees who told me exactly what they thought their next move should be.

-It might be an uncomfortable conversation and it might take a bit of courage, but you have to do it.
-Wishing and hoping has hardly ever lead to success.
-Nobody knows what you secretly wish because nobody can read your mind.
+It might be an uncomfortable conversation, and it might take a bit of courage, but you have to do it.
+Wishing and hoping have hardly ever lead to success.
+Nobody knows what you secretly want because nobody can read your mind.
 So talk to your manager about your aspirations.

-Your boss needs to know that you would be interested and motivated in case there are positions coming up.
-If he thinks you would be qualified but are not really sure if you would want to do it, he might not consider you.
-I don’t know if you realize this but managers actually consider if a person would want a job or a promotion before bringing it up.
+Your boss needs to know that you would be interested and motivated if positions are coming up.
+If he thinks you would be qualified but is unsure if you would want to do it, he might not consider you.
+I don’t know if you realize this, but managers think a person would like a job or a promotion before bringing it up.

-Finally, if you really lack certain skills required for the position, it’s important to know because then you can work on acquiring these skills so that you’re ready when a similar position is opening up the next time.
+Finally, if you lack specific skills required for the position, it’s important to know because you can acquire these skills so that you’re ready when a similar role is opening up the next time.